The You’re stronger than you think SERIES

 Janet Patriquin, Alberta Government

-Working together productively doesn’t come naturally to everyone.
+Working together productively does not come naturally to everyone.
 Discover what motivates your behavior, how to minimize misunderstanding and conflict, and how your weaknesses are your strengths overdone.

-The SDI® (Strength Deployment Inventory®) is the flagship assessment of a suite of tools based on Relationship Awareness — a learning model for effectively and accurately understanding the motive behind behavior.
-When people recognize the unique motivation of themselves and others, they greatly enhance their ability to communicate more effectively AND handle conflict more productively.
+Strength researchers, Marcus Buckingham, Martin Seligman, and Alias Porter dove into the use of as relationship tool.
+When people recognize the unique motivation of themselves and others, they greatly enhance their ability to communicate more effectively and handle conflict more productively.